Preventing Sharp Action Through Agent Controls in Pay Per Head

 Agent-based sportsbooks rely on structure.
 Without structure, control disappears quickly.
 For this reason, understanding master agent vs sub agent roles is essential for operators who run Pay Per Head networks.
 Many new bookmakers assume these roles exist only as labels inside sportsbook software.
 However, that view is incorrect.
 In practice, master agents and sub-agents represent […]

-Scaling Agent-Based Sportsbook Operations
+Risk Management in Agent-Based Sportsbook Operations